simplex-chat/simplexmq/protocol/simplex-messaging.md

 recipientId = encoded
 ```

-This response is sent with the recipient's queue ID (the second part of the transmission).
+This response is sent with the recipient's queue ID (the third part of the transmission).

 To receive the message notifications, `subscribeNotifications` command ("NSUB") must be sent signed with the notifier's key.